 The Federal Railway Authority has published a guide describing the process for obtaining a safety certificate.
 This guide lists all the information that has to be provided when submitting an application and states what supporting documents have to be submitted.
 It is available to download.

-A licence is valid for a maximum of 15 years.
+A licence is valid indefinitely.

 A licence is issued for the provision of rail services for the carriage of passengers and/or freight.
 The licence may include requirements or conditions.
 The authorities charge fees for issuing a licence.
 The level of costs is based on the schedule of fees of public authorities that is in force at any given time.
 The Federal Railway Authority currently charges a lump sum of € 5,000 for a licence.

 A licence issued in Germany and not otherwise restricted authorizes the holder to use all public railway lines in Germany.
 It is also valid throughout the European Community and the European Economic Area (EEA).
-However, the right to free access to foreign rail networks is currently restricted to rail freight services.

 If you have already been granted a licence to operate rail services in a Member State of the European Community, you can also use this licence to provide services in Germany.
-However, here too, the right of foreign railway undertakings to free access to the German rail network is restricted to freight services, as described above.

 Before using German railway infrastructure for the first time, railway undertakings based abroad must prove to the Federal Railway Authority that they are licensed.
 To do so, they must submit a licence to provide rail services in the standardized format prescribed by the European Commission.